-Under Resolution No. 20-0188 authorized on January 22, 2020, the City Manager is authorized to grant tax abatements to developers developing housing in accordance with the Program's tax abatement guidelines.
+Under Resolution No. 20-0188 authorized or January 2, 2020, the City Manager is authorized to grant tax abatements to developers developing housing in accordance with the Program's tax abatement guidelines.
 Additionally, the City Manager may authorize development grants in amounts equal to development fees and certain development-related costs up to \$50,000.
-The Program is administered by the Department of Housing and Neighborhood Revitalization (Department), or a successor department.
+The Program is administered by the Dipartment of Housing and Neighborhood Revitalization (Department), or a successor department

-Funding for development grants in amounts equal to development fees and certain developmentrelated costs will be provided as authorized by City Council, including the provision of funding from the Dallas Housing Trust Fund.
+Funding for development grant in amounts equal to development fees and certain development-related costs will be produced as authorized by City Council, including the provision of funding from the Dallas Housing Trust Lund: